XiangqiWang77/FOIM/README.md

 # FOIM: Fair Online Influence Maximization

-This is an implementation of paper: "Fair Online Influence Maximization" as described in our paper.
+This is an implementation of paper: "Fair Online Influence Maximization".

-Xiangqi Wang, Shaokun Zhang, Qingyun Wu, Huazheng Wang, and Jian Kang "Fair Online Influence Maximization" (under review).

-Feel free to email Xiangqi Wang by (xwang76@nd.edu) if you have any questions.

 ## Explanation of each folder